 Capture controls

-Pause and resume capture, read paused state at a glance, and exclude specific applications from recording.
+Pause and resume capture, read paused state at a glance, and control what capture-enabled builds may record.

 Last updated: 2 April 2026